 Manufacturing is important to Scotland’s economy, employing over 185,000 people and accounting for over half of our international exports and business research and development.
 We are establishing the National Manufacturing Institute Scotland (NMIS) as part of our commitment to support and grow our diverse manufacturing base, and to make Scotland a recognised producer as well as consumer of goods.

-Our vision is for the NMIS to be an industry-led international centre of manufacturing expertise, where research, industry and the public sector work together to transform skills, productivity and innovation to attract investment and make Scotland a global leader in advanced manufacturing.
+We want the NMIS to be an industry-led international centre of manufacturing expertise.
+Industry, research and the public sector will work together to transform skills, productivity and innovation.
+This will attract investment and make Scotland a global leader in advanced manufacturing.

 - Highlands and Islands Enterprise

 - Renfrewshire Council

 - Scottish Funding Council